-During the warm-up, only athletes about to compete in the following heat may access the course.
-To guarantee fair conditions and the safety of all participating athletes in the warm-up, athletes in park will skate in the heat's starting order individually.
+During the warm-up, only those athletes about to compete in the following heat may access the course.
+To guarantee fair conditions and the safety of all participating athletes in the warm-up, athletes in the park will skate in the heat's starting order individually.
 Park athletes must not occupy the FOP longer than the full time of a competition run.
 After the maximum time is up or after an athlete falls, the next athlete on the heat's start list continues.

 The Course Manager will conduct all warm-ups.
-In case warm-up rules are being violated by an athlete, the Technical Delegate may intervene and address this breach of the Competition Rules.
+If warm-up rules are being violated by an athlete, the Technical Delegate may intervene and address this breach of the Competition Rules by a reduced Competition warm-up time penalty.